apache/lucene-jira-archive/migration/README.md

 ### 3. Import GitHub issues

 First pass: `src/import_github_issues.py` imports GitHub issues and comments via issue import API.
 This also writes Jira issue key - GitHub issue number mappings to a file in migration/mappings-data.

+We confirmed this script does not trigger any notifications.

 ```
 (.venv) migration $ python src/import_github_issues.py --min 10500 --max 10600